BocuD/VRBuildHelper/README.md

 ## Requirements
 - VRCSDK3 WORLD 2021.10.22.18.33 or later (earlier versions are untested but may work)
+- UdonSharp 0.20.0 or later (earlier versions are untested but may work)

 ## Documentation
 ### Getting started